abadger/stellarmagnate/docs/events.rst

 [Currently None]

-.. py:function:: ui.urwid.sale_info(commodity: string, price: int)
+.. py:function:: ui.urwid.order_info(commodity: string, price: int)

     Emitted to inform the transaction dialog what commodity and price the user is interested in.